 Information about the types of higher education institutions that grant degrees in Foodservice System Management and the types of students that study this field.
-Johnson & Wales University-Providence awards the most degrees in graphic design in the US, but Johnson & Wales University-Online and Johnson & Wales University-Charlotte have the highest percentage of degrees awarded in Foodservice System Management.
-Tuition costs for Foodservice System Management majors are, on average, $7,014 for in-state public colleges, and $27,827 for out of state private colleges.
+Johnson & Wales University-Providence awards the most degrees in graphic design in the US, but Johnson & Wales University-Online and Special Focus Four-Year: Other Special Focus Institutions have the highest percentage of degrees awarded in Foodservice System Management.
+Tuition costs for Foodservice System Management majors are, on average, $7,014 for in-state public colleges, and $28,934 for out of state private colleges.
 The largest share of institutions with Foodservice System Management programs are Public, 2-year institutions.

 Data on the critical and distinctive skills necessary for those working in the Foodservice System Management field from the Bureau of Labor Statistics.
 Foodservice System Management majors need many skills, but most especially Speaking.
 The revealed comparative advantage (RCA) shows that Foodservice System Management majors need more than the average amount of Management of Financial Resources, Management of Material Resources, and Quality Control Analysis.